peterwittek/peterwittek.com/content/argmin-on-the-rows-of-a-matrix-with-thrust.md

 Category: C++
 Tags: C++, GPU
 Slug: argmin-on-the-rows-of-a-matrix-with-thrust
+Summary: A detailed description of how to use Thrust reduce by key to calculate the argmins of the rows of a matrix

 [Thrust](https://github.com/thrust/thrust/ "Thrust") is fairly efficient in saving you from hand-crafting optimized CUDA kernels, but it is